Soft connection in training

 Yearling groundwork

-• Leading, tying, picking feet, trailer comfort
+• Leading, tying, picking feet, and trailer comfort

-• Yielding shoulders/hindquarters; backing with feel
+• Yielding shoulders and hindquarters, backing with feel

 Get on the schedule